Lukas Franks PI

 “Oh, I don’t know…let’s see…maybe I keep my mouth shut?”

 “Lukas, you call that a deal?
-If you’re going to be blackmailing me, tell me why I shouldn’t just kill you now.”
-Abdul glanced at his bruisers.
+If you’re going to be blackmailing me, tell me why I don’t just kill you now.”
+Abdul made a point of looking at the bruisers in the corner.

-“Oh stop being a such bloody drama queen.
+“Stop being such a drama queen.
 You still owe me, buddy.

 Abdul gave me a dirty look.
 He didn’t like to be reminded, but he knew I was right.
 He was honourable when it came to these things.

-“Of course I keep quiet.
-You think I want us to get flatlined by the Organitskaya?
+“Of course, I keep this quiet.
+You think I want to us to get iced by the Organitskaya?
 Well, maybe in your case…”

-“Very funny, Abdul.”
-It was good enough for me.
-Abdul always kept his word.
 “His name’s Ritter Beck.”
 I showed him a photo—paper print.
-Old fashioned but private that way.
+Old fashioned.
+Can’t be hacked.
 “He’s a computer geek.”
 I didn’t tell him about Luna.

 “And you want to know why the Organitskaya are interested in him?”